 1a.
 Overview.
 Genotypes drive phenotypes and impact psychiatric disorders through complex gene regulatory networks.
-We aim to unravel gene regulatory networks for various psychiatric disorders, investigating biological mechanisms of how genotypes drive the psychiatric phenotypes.
-In particular, we plan to develop machine learning and pattern recognition methods by integrating various epigenomic signals and enhancer RNA expressionto predict active enhancers in different cell types across different brain regions, and examine how genetic variations modulate enhancers and regulatory networks to control the psychiatric genegene expression.
+We aim to unravel gene regulatory networks for various psychiatric disorders, and to investigate biological mechanisms of how genotypes drive the psychiatric phenotypes.
+In particular, we plan to develop machine learning and pattern recognition methods by integrating various epigenomic signals and enhancer RNA expression patterns to predict active enhancers in different cell types across different brain regions.
+We will then examine how genetic variations modulate enhancers and regulatory networks to control the expression of genes associated with psychiatric diseases.
 We will describe each sub-aim in two parts—Preliminary results and research Plan.

 1b.
 Finding brain-specific enhancers.
-Preliminary: We have extensive experience in annotating non-coding DNA, as part of our effort in the ENCODE and modENCODE projects since 2003 [2, 3].
-We have developed machine-learning methods to integrate histone modifications, DNA methylation, chromatin accessibility, sequence conservation, sequence motifs, and gene annotation to identify enhancers, including those enhancers distal to their target genes.
-Wealso have built robust computational pipelines for processing massive amounts of data and identifying enhancers, transcription factor binding sites, and regulatory modules [4], which lay the foundation for this project.
+Preliminary: Over the course of our work in the ENCODE and modENCODE projects since 2003 [2, 3], we have gained extensive experience in annotating non-coding DNA.
+We have developed machine learning methods to integrate signals for histone modifications, DNA methylation, chromatin accessibility, sequence conservation, sequence motifs, and gene annotations to identify enhancers, including those that are distal to their target genes.
+We have also built robust computational pipelines for processing massive amounts of data and identifying enhancers, transcription factor binding sites, and regulatory modules [4][4], which lay the foundation for this project.

-Plan: We will develop a new approach for enhancer finding which leverages recent advancement in the White lab in STARR-seq, a high-throughput assay for directly measuring enhancer activity genome-wide (see Aim 3).
-The White lab has successfully performed STARR-seq on primary human neuronal progenitors (phNPC) and their differentiated neurons, and more recently, on 3D cortical forebrain spheroids (hFS).
-We will first call peaks in STARR-seq data by extending our MUSIC method for calling histone mark peaks and assign statistical significance using a Poisson model.
-Then wwe will estimate the false discovery rate (FDR) by swapping the control library with the STARR library.
-The STARR peaks above the 5% FDR cutoff will be used as the gold standard of neuronal enhancers for developing a machine-learning framework for finding such enhancers.
+Plan: By leveraging recent advances (from the White Lab) in STARR-seq – a high-throughput assay for directly measuring enhancer activity genome-wide (see Aim 3) – we will develop a new approach for finding enhancers.
+The White Lab has successfully performed STARR-seq on primary human neuronal progenitors (phNPC) and their differentiated neurons, and more recently, on 3D cortical forebrain spheroids (hFS).
+We will first call peaks in STARR-seq profiles by extending our MUSIC method for calling histone mark peaks [5] and calculating statistical significance using a Poisson model.
+We will then estimate the false discovery rate (FDR) by swapping the control library with the STARR-seq library.
+STARR peaks above the 5% FDR cutoff will be used as the gold standard of neuronal enhancers to develop a machine learning framework for finding such enhancers.
 We will use matched filters to integrate the ChIP-seq signals of multiple histone modifications—matched filters can identify an enriched peak-trough-peak ("double peak") spatial signal at active enhancers.
-We will then use a linear support vector machine (SVM) to combine the normalized matched filter scores from different epigenetic marks, e.g., H3K27ac, an enhancer mark, and ATAC-seq or DNase-seq, which measure chromatin accessibility.
+We will then use a linear support vector machine (SVM) to combine the normalized matched filter scores from different epigenetic marks (e.g., H3K27ac, an enhancer mark, and ATAC-seq or DNase-seq signals, which measure chromatin accessibility).
 The goal of the SVM is to predict STARR-seq enhancers.